Human Rights

 Human Rights Policy

 In April 2020, the Company took an important step when launching its Human Rights Policy that formalizes guidelines for preventing, mitigating and repairing violations that may occur at the Company, in its chain of production or impacted communities.
-Based on it and the Company’s own methodology for identifying human rights risks, relevant measures are established in the several areas of operation of the company.
+In 2024, the document became a specific chapter of the Sustainability Policy.

 The policy follows the Universal Declaration of Human Rights established in 1948 by the UN, consisting of basic civil, political, economic and cultural rights common to all human beings.